How to Choose the Best Arabic Dialect for your Next Translation Project

 Arabic is spoken in 22 countries distributed in almost 12.9 million square kilometers.
 This is a huge area with different cultures and business challenges.

-So, customers have the right to know how they can use their translations to avoid any damage to their reputation if something is fails to work with the translation, or at least to save costs if they can use the translation across 22 countries.
+So, customers have the right to know how they can use their translations to avoid any damage to their reputation if something is failing to work with the translation, or at least to save costs if they can use the translation across 22 countries.

 Let’s start with an answer to this question.